Image

 At UCSB, she created and directed the Graduate Center for Literary Research (GCLR) from 2013 to 2018, and she was Chair of the program in Comparative Literature and Translation Studies from 2018 until 2023.

-She teaches upper-division French courses (such as “Introduction to Modern and Contemporary French and Francophone Culture and Literature”, or “French Novels on Screen”, and comparative literature courses at both undergraduate and graduate levels, such as “The Artist in the Novel”; “Epic Heroes, Classic Texts”; “The 1001 Nights as / and World Literature”; “Mental States in the Novel (Proust, Woolf, Borges)”; “Writing Back”, and more.
-She welcomes inquiries from students with related interests.
+She teaches French literature and culture courses, and comparative literature courses on a range of topics, such as “The Artist in the Novel”; “Epic Heroes, Classic Texts”; “The 1001 Nights as / and World Literature”; “Mental States in the Novel (Proust, Woolf, Borges)”; “Writing Back”, and more.
+She welcomes inquiries from students with related

 Link to personal website: jullien.complit.ucsb.edu/